preyansh07/patient-management-system/README.md

 ## Setup
 1. I have used Docker to run this application, so you will need to install and setup Docker in your local system first.
+2. Update `mongodb_data` volume path in `docker-compose.yaml` file on `line number 10` to an existing directory in your local system:
+	> replace `/Users/preyansh/docker/db` with an existing directory path in
+	> your system
-2. Once Docker is up and running, execute the following Docker command to start MongoDB, Mongo-Express (UI for MongoDB) and run the API:

-        docker-compose up -d --build
+3. Once Docker is up and running, execute the following Docker command to start MongoDB, Mongo-Express (UI for MongoDB) and run the API: docker-compose up -d --build
-3. Import `Patient Management System.postman_collection.json` file present in the root directory into Postman to test the API endpoints.
+4. Import `Patient Management System.postman_collection.json` file present in the root directory into Postman to test the API endpoints.

 **Note: I am checking in .env file with both JWT and mongodb URL without authentication to make it easier to test.
 In reality, we must not push such sensitive information in version control.**